-Codes for Insured Crop Loss Lines Definition Use Only When RI Restore PP The first insured crop PP Payment was reduced to 35% and the: (for PP Payment of 1 st The first insured crop 11 1 ayment was reduced to 35% and the.
-Payment) (1) Adjuster verified a 2 nd crop was not planted, a volunteer or cover crop was not hayed (including swathed or windrowed), grazed, or cut for silage, haylage, or baleage prior to Nov.
+Codes for Insured Crop Loss Lines Definition Use Only When RI Restore PP The first insured crop PP Payment was reduced to 35% and the: (for PP Payment of 1st Payment) insured crop to 100% (1) Adjuster verified a 2 nd crop was not planted, a volunteer or cover crop was not hayed (including swathed or windrowed), grazed, or cut for silage, haylage, or baleage prior to Nov.
 1, or a volunteer or cover crop was not otherwise harvested (e.g., harvested for grain, or seed) at any time.
 The first insured crop PP Payment was reduced to 35% and the: (2) Insured stated or certified a 2 nd crop would be planted, or a volunteer or cover crop would be hayed (including swathed or windrowed), grazed, cut for silage, haylage, or baleage, or otherwise harvested.
 However, subsequent to the statement or certification, the adjuster verifies that a 2 nd crop was not planted, or a volunteer or cover crop was not hayed (including swathed or windrowed), grazed, or cut for silage, haylage, or baleage prior to November 1, or otherwise harvested (e.g., harvested for grain, or seed) at any time.
 If a cover crop or volunteer crop that still exists November 1 or later appears to be harvestable, the PP payment cannot be restored until the final disposition of the cover crop or volunteer crop is determined.
 (3) PP payment of 1 st insured crop was erroneously reduced.
 Adjusters will only use this code on corrected claims they prepare that also need the PP payment restored.
 If no corrected claim is required, the AIP will use this code internally in the computer program.
 Refer to paragraph 1238 for the reasons that corrected claims are prepared.
 Documentation must be placed in the insured's loss file that explains why the indemnity was restored.